clusterio/clusterio/docs/developing-for-clusterio.md

 lib must be used, and control.lua cannot contain any code other than calls to event_handler loading the relevant libs of the scenario.
 This is because the control.lua file will be overwritten by the save patcher.
-Scenarios also cannot use the event registring functions exposed by `script` such as `script.on_event` or `script.on_nth_tick` as using these will overwrite the handlers registered by the event_handler lib.
+Scenarios also cannot use the event registering functions exposed by `script` such as `script.on_event` or `script.on_nth_tick` as using these will overwrite the handlers registered by the event_handler lib.

-A breif description of the usage of the event_handler library is provided in the [event_handler interface](#event_handler-interface) section.
+A brief description of the usage of the event_handler library is provided in the [event_handler interface](#event_handler-interface) section.